Polygon segmentations

 Model for link prediction

-Now, let's create a graph model using
+The next step is to create a graph model using

-Pytorch Geometric and teach the graph data.
+Pytorch Geometric and train it on the graph data.

-link prediction
+link prediction.

 Link prediction models usually use an

-encoder-decoder
+encoder-decoder structure.

 The encoder creates node embeddings, which are vector representations of the nodes that extract their features.